dgroomes/react-playground/README.md

 ## `esbuild`

-NOT YET IMPLEMENTED

-A React project built with [esbuild](https://esbuild.github.io/).
+A bare-bones React and TypeScript project built with [esbuild](https://esbuild.github.io/).

 See the README in [esbuild/](esbuild/).